hagasatoshi/js-merge-xlsx/API.md

 ```

 #####`bulkMergeMultiFile([{name:file's name of file1, data:data of file1},{name:file's name of file2, data:data of file2},,,])` -> `Promise`
-Render array as multiple files.
+Merge array as multiple files.
 Returns Promise instance including Zip-file data.
 If on Node.js, the type of data is Buffer instance.
 If on web browser, blob is returned.
 You can use 'name' property as each file-name in zip file.
 ```
   let arrayHoge = _.map(arrayFuga, (data,index)=>({name:`example${(index+1)}.xlsx`, data:data}));
   return excelMerge.bulkRenderMultiFile(arrayHoge);